MrJamieRyan/mrjamieryan.github.io/uses.md

 ### On My Desk

 I use a 28 inch ASUS VP28UQ 4k Monitor.
 It came with a very nice height adjustable stand.
+It also tilts into vertical mode which is super hand when looking at a large code base.

 I really like the Rain mStand and before I pulled the trigger on it I was browsing through Amazon Basics and they do a [very similar stand](https://www.amazon.co.uk/dp/B00WRDS0AU/ref=twister_B014HAMLEG?_encoding=UTF8&psc=1).
 It's not _quite_ as well designed but it does the same job just as well for a third of the price.

 I type on a [Tecknet mechanical keyboard](https://www.amazon.co.uk/TeckNet-Mechanical-Keyboard-Anti-ghosting-Aluminum/dp/B010IIKHBK/ref=sr_1_2?crid=2BXC2T3X6GB7&dchild=1&keywords=tecknet+keyboard&qid=1588105939&s=computers&sprefix=tecknet+%2Ccomputers%2C162&sr=1-2).
 There's just something so satisfying about clicky keys.
 I'm not at the stage yet where I'd call myself a mechanical keyboard enthusiast but I can definitely see why this happens to people.

-I use a magic mouse as my mouse.
-I really like the smoothness of the scrolling and that I don't need to lose all the gestures.
+I also have a Logitech K380 which could not be any different from the above keyboard.
+It's bluetooth, has circular keys and is virtually silent when typing.
+It can also pair to 3 devices and switch between them at the touch of a button which is super handy when switching between personal and work laptops.

+My mouse is a Logitech MX Master.
+This mouse feels like it was made for me.
+It just fits in my hand perfectly.
+I love the side scroll wheel, forward and back buttons and the extra button in the thumb rest.
+I have that mapped to mission control.

+My headphones are Anker Soundcore Life 2's.
+They are wireless, noise cancelling and super comfy.
+And they cost less than £50.
+Are Bose and Sony better?
+Sure.
+Are they 6 times better, justifying the price?
+Not for me.

+All of this stuff is connected to an Uni 8 port dock.
+It has USB-C power pass through, HDMI, Ethernet, SD and Micro-SD card readers and 3 USB ports.
+IT also comes in a lovely little rubber case and the whole thing is just excellent quality.
+I love it.

 I also have various POP! figures around my desk.

 ### Software

-I'm pretty boring with most of this, because I use nearly all of Apple's default apps.
-They work, they sync up and until one of them gives me a reason to change, I'll stick with them.
-Having said that, there are a few things Apple doesn't provide, such as
+#### Firefox

+I tried Firefox again a couple of months ago and I've stuck with it.
+It's really nice and the dev tools are better than Chrome.
+It's got all the extensions I need and has the added benefit of not eating RAM like it's at a hotel buffet.

+#### Todoist

+This is my to-do app of choice.
+I run everything through todoist, from personal to work to a list if trips we want to go on and oddjobs around the house etc. It syncs with my calendar which means when I have an appointment, I can add tasks subtasks to that appointment in todoist, making sure I'm prepared.

+#### Spotify

+This is just what I use for Music.
+There's nothing special about Spotify except for the oceans of playlists which are great.
+One reason that keeps me on Spotify though is the ability to play a song from my phone to my Amazon Echo's without fiddling with bluetooth.

+#### Overcast

+This is where I listen to podcasts.
+The voice boost and smart speed features mean I can squeeze in more podcasts than when played at normal speed.
+I normally have podcasts at 1.2x with both enabled.

 #### VS Code